alexvictoor/react-tc-dashboard/README.md

 ## Usage
 Check out the [online demo](https://alexvictoor.github.io/react-tc-dashboard) to get a first overview.
-This demo is not plugged to any real TeamCity server.
-Builds notifications are fake
+This demo is not plugged to any real TeamCity server (builds notifications are fake, generated randomly)
 To monitor builds of your TeamCity instance you need to:
 - checkout branch gh-pages of this repo and set up a static http server serving these files
 - modify file configuration.js in order to specify the URL of your TeamCity server and the builds you want to monitor